Personal Property Secured Transactions Act

 Article 18

-A mortgagee that takes possession of mortgaged property in accordance with paragraph 1 of the preceding article shall give three days advance notice to the debtor or third party.
+A mortgagee that takes possession of the mortgaged property in accordance with paragraph 1 of the preceding article shall give three days advance notice to the debtor or third party.

 The notice of the preceding paragraph shall specify the reasons for taking possession of the mortgaged property, and may designate a deadline for contract performance.
-If the debtor has still failed to perform the contract by the deadline, the mortgagee may sell the mortgaged property in his possession and the debtor may not claim redemption of the mortgaged property thereafter.
+If the debtor has still failed to perform the contract by the deadline, the mortgagee may sell the mortgaged property in his possession and the debtor shall not claim redemption of the mortgaged property thereafter.

 Article 19